-- 5.1.1 This is a requirement for all Nursery or primary schools with EYFS but any school may wish to adopt the policy.
-All schools in the Soke Education Trust have adopted a policy. - 5.1.2 Our policy on use of mobile phones and other smart devices, cameras and sharing of images is set out in a separate document and is reviewed annually.
+- 5.1.1 This is a requirement for all Nursery or primary schools with EYFS but any school may wish to adopt the policy. - 5.1.2 Our policy on use of mobile phones and other smart devices, cameras and sharing of images is set out in a separate document and is reviewed annually.
 It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.